DMV extends license renewal for drivers over age 60

-MADISON — Recognizing the current elevated health risks to drivers 60 and over, the Wisconsin Department of Transportation Division of Motor Vehicles is extending renewal deadlines for that age group.
+MADISON — Recognizing the current elevated health risks to drivers 60 and over, the Wisconsin Department of Transportation Division of Motor Vehicles is extending renewal deadlines for this age group, according to a Jan.
+12 press release.

 Driver records are automatically updated, and the new expiration date will be visible to law enforcement.
 Customers can check the status of the license, including the adjusted expiration date, at wisconsindmv.gov/status.